kimlan1510/GummiBears/README.md

 ## Description

 This webpage allow users to view products on the product page.
 Users also have the capability to create, edit, delete a product.
+This web site mimics https://www.albanesecandy.com.

 ## Specifications